tkkcc/rust_typescript_communication/openapi/readme.md

 1. axum query works in swagger ui, but not with typescript generator. simply **don't use query** can solve this, only use path and body, or only body

-1. openapi-typescript consume response type as json, so fail to decode plain text. **use Json response** can solve. openapi-typescript generate query style api(has code completion for method names)
+1. openapi-typescript consumes response type as json, so can't decode plain text. **use Json response** can solve. openapi-typescript generate query style api, force typing on path, query and body

-1. openapi-ts generate function style api. but don't force typing on path and query, only body. specific path, query, body add more complexity, compared with grpc
+1. openapi-ts generates function style api, but doesn't force typing on path and query, only body. specifying path, query, body adds more complexity, compared with grpc

 ## run